 Selects a particular seed for the sequence of random values.
-The attribute value is an integer in the range [0...999999999], or an expression that evaluates to an integer in the same range (Default: 123456789).
-Note that the seed set with this command is shared with the TRACK and EOPTION commands.
+The attribute value is an integer in the range [0...99999999], or an expression that evaluates to an integer in the same range (Default: 123456789).
+SEED alone with no attribute value continues with the current sequence.

 See also: Random values.